mirror/vbox/src/VBox/ValidationKit/testboxscript/win/readme.txt

-        for /L %i in (6000,1,6100) do netsh firewall add portopening TCP %i "VRDP %i" for /L %i in (5000,1,5032) do netsh firewall add portopening TCP %i "NetPerf %i TCP" for /L %i in (5000,1,5032) do netsh firewall add portopening UDP %i "NetPerf %i UDP"
+        for /L %i in (6000,1,6100) do netsh firewall add portopening TCP %i "VRDP %i" for /L %i in (5000,1,5032) do netsh firewall add portopening TCP %i "NetPerf %i TCP" for /L %i in (5000,1,5032) do netsh firewall add portopening UDP %i "NetPerf %i UDP" netsh firewall set icmpsetting type=ALL

+11b.
+Set a hostname which the test script can resolve to the host's IP address.

 12. Setup time server to "wei01-time.de.oracle.com" and update date/time.